JeddCh/SpaiceChallenge/README.md

 ## How to Run
 Requires a local server to run as well as the react app.
 Navigate to their respective directories and use `npm install` to install dependencies.
 Afterwards run both applications using the command `npm start`.
 The local server uses the port 3001 which can be edited to another value by changing the `PORT` variable in the `.env` file.

 If the `PORT` is edited the login and register components located in the spaice-challenge react app will need to be edited.
-Axios.post will default have `"http://localhost:3001/login"` this address so the port # will have to changed accordingly.
+Axios.post will default have `"http://localhost:3001/login"` this address so the port # will have to be changed accordingly.

 The `.env` file should be placed in the server directory.